 - Battle Plan - Once per activation, at any time, this model can issue one of the battle plans listed below:

-- March - Target nearby warrior model/unit within 5" gains Pathfinder.
+- March - Target warrior model/unit within 5" gains Pathfinder for one turn.

 - Path to Victory - Target friendly Faction warrior model/unit within 5" gains +2 to charge attack rolls for one turn.